NikitaFeodonit/Feographia_Core/prebuild-libs/capnproto-cpp/readme.txt

 (this is similar on the other systems)

-1. Installing Android NDK Standalone Toolchain, see
+1. Installing Android NDK Standalone Toolchain and variables, see
 <Feographia_Android>/fcore/prebuild-libs/readme.txt